 Lecture Series: House, City, Border: Poetics and Politics of Israel

-Third of a three-part film series presented by the College of Environmental Design.
+Third of a three-part film series presented by the College of Environmental Design and curated by Ayda Melika.
 Amos Gitai (Ph.D Architecture '79) will be on hand for the screening and discussion that follows.
-Mary Ann Doane, Professor of FIlm and Media @ UC Berkeley will discuss the film with Gitai.
+Mary Ann Doane, Professor of Film and Media @ UC Berkeley, will discuss the film with Gitai.

 ABOUT THE FILM: